 The Customer Number you have provided is not valid.
 Please try again

 Phone Number is required

 Already have an account?
 Sign In

-Considering its small size, Lithuania is densely packed with all the best delights of the Balkan coast.
+Considering its small size, Lithuania is densely packed with all the best delights of the Baltic coast.
 Its countryside is idyllic, with primeval forests and crystalline lakes, and its white sand beaches are seaside treasures.
 But it’s not only nature that visitors come for.
 Vilnius, its capital, blends a timeless flavor with contemporary appeal.
 In a single afternoon you can stroll from a Baroque palace to a contemporary arts museum, follow ancient cobbled streets, or savor the view from the top of the 375-foot Europa Tower.

 The diverse riches of Lithuania were hard won.
 Despite being a fiercely proud nation from its eleventh-century birth onward, including a time in a two-state union with Poland, Lithuania lost its autonomy in 1795, when it was subsumed by the Russians.
 It didn’t regain freedom until 1918—but only enjoyed liberty for two more decades, before being forcibly folded into the Soviet Union.
 The desire for liberty never dimmed, and in 1990, Lithuania was the first Baltic State to declare independence from the USSR (though Moscow refused to acknowledge this for more than a year).
 Today, fading remnants of the Soviet era are still visible, but they only serve as proof of Lithuania’s strength and its belief in itself as a nation.

 Click on map markers below to view information about top Lithuania experiences

 Hill of Crosses

 Trakai Island Castle

 Museum of Genocide Victims